 It is an example of a Galaxy Interaction, which also includes the effect of one galaxy on another just from being near enough to affect the other's gravitational field.
-Such close encounters can modify the shape of a galaxy, and even pull some portions of the galaxy away, e.g., Tidal Tails.
+Such close encounters can modify the shape of a galaxy, and even pull some portions of the galaxy away, e.g., Tidal Arms.

 Mergers are thought to boost Star Formation, specifically when gas and dust from the galaxies collide.
 Simulations suggest the increase in Star Formation Rate is greatest when the galaxies have similar mass, i.e., a small Galaxy Merger Mass Ratio.

 Sometimes galaxy collisions can be clearly seen or seen to be inevitable.
 Merging or partial merging can be seen in trails of stars between the collided galaxies.
 Galactic asymmetry is a sign of a possible recent merger.
 A galaxy with nuclei is often a sign of a merger.